dchen327/pingmote/README.md

 - pynput (getting mouse position and keyboard commands)
 - pyperclip (copy pasting)
 - PIL (for running `image_resizer.py`)

-# Configs
-- Set `WINDOW_LOCATION` to where you want the top left corner of the emote picker to come up
-- Set `IMAGE_PATH` to the path where your resized images are stored (use an absolute path if you want to run this globally)
-- Set `AUTO_PASTE` if you want to automatically paste after selecting
-- Set `AUTO_ENTER` if you want to automatically hit enter after pasting
-- Check the top of `pingmote.py` for a couple additional configs

 ## For Mac:
 There seem to be some weird Mac GUI errors with Tkinter (testing soon)